Query Options Reference

 hdx_query_max_columns_to_read

 Limit the number of columns allowed in a SELECT statement.
-The query will be canceled if the total number of columns required to complete the query exceeds this number.
+The query is canceled if the total number of columns required to complete the query exceeds this number.

 Columnar data stores are built to optimize for retrieval of specific columns.
 See also Query Efficiency on SELECT *.

-Default is 0, which sets no limit on the number of columns.
+Default value is 0 which sets no limit.
 Use this setting if you intend to SELECT *.

 Sample error: Code: 161.
 DB::Exception: Limit for number of columns to read exceeded.
 Requested: 246, maximum: 100.
 (TOO_MANY_COLUMNS)